Mount Hōei

 Mount Hōei (宝永山, Hōeizan) is a flank volcano on the southeastern side of Mount Fuji in Shizuoka Prefecture, Japan.
 It emerged as a result of the 1707–1708 Hōei eruption of Mount Fuji.
 Its height is 2,693 m above sea level, and its name comes from the Hōei era.

 Compared to Mount Fuji, Mount Hōei is easier to climb and, at the same time, allows climbers to enjoy the grandeur of Mount Fuji.

 History

 Inhabitants near the area would often believe the mountain was holy and a "Holy Pool" could be found up there.
 Tales varied heavily from person to person but a common theme was whoever could go up there and drink from the pool would transcend into an alternate-dimension like state filled with bliss.

 Today

-As of today, tourism is very uncommon as Fuji towers over Hoei, despite Fuji being a worse place to hike.
+As of today, tourism is very uncommon as Fuji towers over Hoei, despite Fuji being more difficult to hike (though still accessible to reasonably-fit climbers).